JuliaCon/JuliaLangSurvey/SurveyForm.md

-4. Thinking only about the NON-TECHNICAL aspects or features of Julia, what are the NON-TECHNICAL aspects or features you like MOST about Julia?
+4. Thinking only about the NON-TECHNICAL aspects or features of Julia, which of the following are the NON-TECHNICAL aspects or features you like MOST about Julia?
 Please select all that apply.
 ROTATE